 No - not at all.
 We accept any brain data that is stored in a 3D NIFTI format and has been transformed into MNI space.
 This means that structural studies (for example VBM) as well as PET are more than welcomed here.

 Yes there is a RESTful API - you can find it here.
+There are also python and R clients for the API.
 Please let us know if you build something cool using NeuroVault!

 Excellent!
 Please use the "Give feedback" button in the toolbar.